How to calculate your net worth

 Open a savings account and save money

 Investing your money can help you grow your wealth - if you make the right investment decisions.
 From shares and property to exchange traded funds (ETFs) and forex, there are plenty of ways you can invest your money to build for a better financial future.
+If you're new to share trading, learn how to buy shares online with our step-by-step guide.

 Cut back on spending